 Two common donor segments are LYBUNTs (Last Year But Unfortunately Not This) and SYBUNTs (Some Year But Unfortunately Not This).
 These two groups can be encouraged to give by sending them appeals that remind them of their previous connection with your organization and reactivate their urge to give.

-But segments don’t just have to refer to giving history.
+But segments don’t just have to be based on giving history.
 You can also create donor segments according to donation size or gift level, giving frequency, which program a donor supports, classes or events they’ve attended, volunteer participation, and potential giving capacity (especially for prospective major donors).

 At the very least, you should send different targeted appeals to prospective, new, and long-time donors.